Article

 Differences in circulating hormones and immune modulators

 Analysis of circulating hormones and immune modulators revealed lower fetuin A26 and neurotensin levels in participants with PVS.
-The infection-positive PVS subgroup had lower circulating fetuin A36, neurotensin, and β endorphin levels than the infection-positive control subgroup.
+The infection-positive PVS subgroup had lower circulating fetuin A36, neurotensin, and β-endorphin levels than the infection-positive control subgroup.
 No differences were observed in the uninfected subgroups.

 Serological evidence of recent EBV reactivation in PVS

-In the infection-positive PVS subgroup, the highest levels of detectable S1 were observed the furthest away from the last known exposure and ranging between greater than 600 to 700 days.
+In the infection-positive PVS subgroup, the highest levels of detectable S1 were observed after the longest time interval from the last known exposure (ranging between more than 600-700 days).
+This suggested that prolonged antigen persistence might be associated with post-COVID-19 vaccination syndrome in this subgroup.

 Machine learning-based identification of PVS